ysdn2019/Graduates-List/graduates/sarah-gillingwater.md

 ---
 path: /work/deaf-signifier
 graduate: Sarah Gillingwater
-mainimg: /assets/work/Gillingwater_Sarah_project3_web_main.png
+cover: /assets/work/Gillingwater_Sarah_project3_web_main.png
-thumbnailimg: /assets/work/Gillingwater_Sarah_project3_web_thumbnail.png
+thumbnail: /assets/work/Gillingwater_Sarah_project3_web_thumbnail.png
 title: Deaf Signifier
 groupmembers:
-fields: Branding, Information Design, Packaging
+category: Branding, Information Design, Packaging
 mediumdimensions:
 description: This is a standard signifier for members of the Deaf Community.
 The signifier will be applied to wearable/attachable pins and stickers which can be displayed on personal items.
 This signifier will be available through a personal online ordering process which will allow for design customization.
 digitallink: https://www.sarahgillingwater.com/#/deaf-signifier/